DeviateFish/asm-hook/README.md

 /*
   Now, `net.getThings` calls our hook method instead, which replaces the `handleThings` callback with our own callback.
-Our callback wraps `handleThings` and lets us counts the results (any maybe even modify them) before calling `handleThings` itself.
+Our callback wraps `handleThings` and lets us counts the results (and maybe even modify them) before calling `handleThings` itself.
  */